French court dismisses case over Agent Orange use in Vietnam - WTMJ

 So far only military veterans from the U.S. and other countries involved in the war have won compensation.
 The justice system in France allows citizens to sue over events that took place abroad.

-Vietnam says as many as 4 million of its citizens were exposed to the herbicide and as many as 3 million have suffered illnesses from it, including the children of people who were exposed during the war.
+Vietnam says as many as 4 million citizens were exposed to the herbicide and as many as 3 million have suffered illnesses from it, including the children of people exposed during the war.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.